FEUP-LDTS-2021/feup-ldts-proj/docs/README.md

 We made use of Git branches during the development of our project.
 A feature had a corresponding branch where it was developed and tested.

-Below are screenshots of our branches:
+Below is a screenshot of our branches: